 Required for a second teaching area: See Education department for specific requirements.
 The second teaching area license is offered only in the state of Iowa.

 Advanced Placement Credit: Students with exceptional preparation in physics (a thorough calculus-based introductory physics course including weekly laboratory work) may begin in PHYS 182 or PHYS 281 after consultation with a member of the physics faculty.
 Students earning a grade of B- or above in this higher numbered course will receive credit for PHYS 181 and (when appropriate) PHYS 182.

 The unifying theme of energy molds the study of the physical concepts of motion, gravitation, electromagnetism, heat, radiation, and nuclear physics.
 Solar, wind, nuclear, tidal, hydroelectric, and thermal electric energy conversion processes are also included.
 This course is intended for the general student with no special background in mathematics or science.
 (Same as ENVS 112 and SCI 112.)

-The course explores the physical basis for sound, its production and detection, with applications to speech, hearing, music, and acoustics of musical instruments and buildings.
-Intended for the student who has special interest in the acoustical phenomena associated with music and human speech.
-No special background in mathematics is assumed, but basic mathematics will be an important tool used throughout the semester.
+In this course, students will explore the physical basis for sound, and its production and detection, with application to speech, hearing, music, and acoustics of musical instruments and buildings.
+This course is intended for students interested in the acoustical phenomena associated with music and human speech.
+There are no formal prerequisites for this course, but basic algebra and other mathematical tools will be used throughout the semester.
 A basic knowledge of music theory is recommended but not required.

 An investigation of the important principles of physics, including recent developments.
 Designed for the arts major as well as students majoring in one of the sciences.
 Together, PHYS 151 and 152 meet the basic requirements in physics for preprofessional students in health related fields, including medicine.
 Topics include mechanics, energy, fluids, heat, and wave motion.
 Although this is a non-calculus course, the foundation of physics is mathematical modeling of the physical world.
 Thus, a basic working knowledge of algebra and trigonometry is assumed and will be further developed as the course proceeds.
 Graphical and statistical analysis is employed throughout the laboratory component.
 A student may not receive credit for both PHYS 151 and PHYS 181.